World-of-Workflows/WorkflowsUniversity/docs/20_solutions/sample solutions/PersonalCRM/module2-database.md

     Lastly, the ability to integrate with external databases and APIs means that your data is always connected.
 This can streamline processes and workflows, ensuring that your data is always up-to-date and accessible when and where you need it.

-In the next sections, we'll dive deeper into how to create and manage Types (tables), understand data types, establish relationships, and work with your data.
+In the next sections, we'll dive deeper into how to create and manage Tables (tables), understand data types, establish relationships, and work with your data.
 By the end of this module, you'll be equipped with the knowledge and skills to make the most of the User Configurable Database in "World of Workflows".